 What are some examples of ERP software?
 Which ERP software is best?

-NetSuite is an ERP for every business size, every industry and every role.
-The system has been designed fo a modern company and it has built-in flexibility.
+NetSuite is an ERP for every business size, every industry, and every role.
+The system has been designed for a modern company and it has built-in flexibility.
 So, as your business changes, you can change your business system quickly and easily.
 Cloud-based, mobile-enabled and social business intelligence for free and for all.
 NetSuite ERP gives companies the tools they need to accelerate growth and drive innovation.

 Taimer is an ERP system provider that is not limited to any specific industry.
 Cloud-based Taimer ERP is easy to get started and simple to use, even in mobile.
 It also scales as the business grows.
 You can boost your productivity to a new level by combining Taimer with a wide range of applications and integrations.
 You’ll save time and money by centralizing your processes into one unified software like Taimer.
 The ERP software has both Free version and premium versions.
-The Taimer Free version is targeted towards freelancers and one-man companies, while the Taimer Standard version is targeted for early to medium-sized businesses.
-For enterprises with multiple companies and teams, Taimer Pro+ is recommended.
-You can also read how Salomaa Group has used the Pro+ version to boost their efficiency here.
+The Taimer Free CRM version is targeted towards freelancers and one-man companies, while the Taimer Sales CRM and Project Management is targeted for early to medium-sized businesses.
+For enterprises with multiple companies and teams, ERP is recommended.
+You can also read how Salomaa Group has boost its efficiency using Taimer here.

 Salesforce is a web-based ERP software.
 You can easily log, manage and analyze all activities in one place with their ERP.
 Salesforce enables you to build a business from marketing right through to business analysis.
 With ERP you can simplify your day-to-day routines and speed up work.
 Salesforce also turns your mobile into a portable office.
 You can check dashboards, reports and analytics whenever and wherever.
 It’s easier to share files, discuss them, and track content in real time.
 Salesforce brings together all your information in a single, integrated platform.